USING OPEN OFFICE SUITE AND LIBRE OFFICE SUITE

 Using these applications is the same as it was with the Microsoft Office Products.
 There are Menu Bars, Button Bars, Scroll Bars, all of the same tools you had with Microsoft Office.
 You may need to get used to seeing some new icons and menu lists, but the same functionality is here in Open Office.

 The primary concern is when you save data files using Open Office.
-Open Office uses as its default (primary) file save settings the “Open Document Format” or “.odf”.
+Open Office uses as its default (primary) file save settings the “Open Document Format” or “.odf” or in some the suffix “odt” for open document text is used.
 This is a format used by many software providers now, and in some cases that format is now available in newer versions of Microsoft Office Products; however, most versions of Microsoft Office do not support this format.
 When saving data files it is important to either use the Microsoft Office Compatible File Versions or use the following formats: (See File Type Screenshot below)

 Please note since Open Office is a Cross-Platform Application Suite, versions of this software for Windows, Mac, Linux, Solaris, etc. will contain different file types depending on the Operating System they are being integrated with.
 The list above is a brief comparison of file types for Windows, but is not an all inclusive list for all versions of Open Office.